Nick-vdM/mental-maths-test-tools/README.md

 # Mental Maths
-While most websites are enough for me to practice mental maths, I wanted to be able to fully customise what I can do with it to fit the secret's of mental maths exercises.
-That's the point of this.
+While most websites are enough to just practice mental maths, they don't usually follow an exact guide for improving on it and are just random exercises.
+I waned to make a set of tools that actually follows a guide to getting better.

 These exercises are based off [Secrets Of Mental Math: The Mathemagician's Guide to Lightning Calculation and Amazing Math Tricks](https://www.amazon.com.au/Secrets-Mental-Math-Arthur-Benjamin/dp/0307338401)
 ## Installation guide